TCPA compliance checklist

 Use clear, concise, and informative disclosure language

-- The disclosure language (i.e., the terms and conditions the customer is agreeing to by submitting the form) is clear and easy to understand (no “legalese”).
+• The disclosure language (i.e., the terms and conditions the customer is agreeing to by submitting the form) is clear and easy to understand (avoid “legalese”).

-- The disclosure statement states that communication may be in the form of an SMS (text) or automatic dialing system (ATDS).
+• The disclosure statement states that communication may be in the form of an SMS (text) or automatic telephone dialing system (ATDS).

-- If you’re pre-recording the call, this is clearly stated in the disclosure.
+• If you’re using a pre-recorded voice in the call, this is clearly stated in the disclosure.

-- The disclosure states that opting in is not a requirement to take advantage of the offer.
+• The disclosure states that opting in to receiving messages is not a requirement to take advantage of the offer.

 TCPA opt-in requirements